myrs/fep-hierarchical-thermostasis/README.md

 Instructions are given for unix-based systems (MacOS, Linux) and can differ slightly for Windows

 #### Essentials
-`Python 3.8` or higher with `pip`
+`Python 3.8` or higher with `pip`.
 These should be installed on most systems, if not, detailed guides depending on operating system can be found [here](https://www.makeuseof.com/tag/install-pip-for-python/) or elsewhere

 #### Creating virtual environment (optional but highly recommended)
 From project folder run